dzapateria/routes/README.md

 ## Routes by dzapateria

+### DETAILS

+- Give a ROOT constant for cross system OS paths
+- Give a WEBROOT for define you structure in all links.
+- Front controller with use friendly urls and also GET parameters.
+-

 ## index.php
 Fix path OS diferences with Windows (a\b\c) vs Linux (a/b/c) when use \_\_DIR\_\_ with this now have a ROOT constant with ROOT real ap directory CrossOS.